-- What are the skill gaps you want to cover with team augmentation?
+- What skill gaps do I want to cover with team augmentation?

-- What are your end goals?
-What do you expect from external professional(s)?
+- What are my end goals?
+What do I expect from the external professional(s)?

 - What is the planned scope of work?
 Will the scope increase?

-- How much time can you spend managing external developers?
+- How much time can I spend managing external developers?

 The answers will help you formulate expectations from team augmentation.